 Thursday at 5 PM Pacific Time on VoiceAmerica Variety Channel

 On the show we will talk about the Sport of Kings.
 We will delve into the different features of the WinningPonies.com website.
 John Engelhardt will talk about the issues of the day that affect horse racing, such as synthetic surfaces, medication rule changes, the fate of the industry as a whole, VLTs and Casinos, and human interest stories of triumph and defeat.
 You will also hear our spot play of the week, where John will handicap the feature races for the upcoming weekend, and will give out his best plays.
 We will keep you abreast racing’s big events.
-Featured on the show will be guests (trainers, jockeys, jockey’s agents, owners, and celebrity handicappers).
+Featured on the show will be guests (trainers, jockeys, owners, celebrity handicappers and industry insiders).
 Promotional giveaways will be featured, such as brand merchandise and free WinningCredits.

 "Winning Ponies" is broadcast live every Thursday at 8 PM Eastern/5 PM Pacific on the VoiceAmerica Variety Channel.

 You may recognize him as "Racing's Regular Guy."
 For ten years, John Engelhardt hosted the informative and sometimes irreverent handicapping show from his base at River Downs in Cincinnati, Ohio.
 He developed a passion for thoroughbred racing as a youngster at Saratoga, and has been able to make his love of the sport his life's calling.